February 2014 Update:

 The Healthy Corner Store Initiative is a community campaign to add healthy options and variety to the food available at small markets in Providence and Pawtucket, especially focusing on convenient snacks that are available to kids.
 By working with store owners, vendors, youth, and community residents, the HCSI wants to make it easier for all families to find and cook healthy food.
 Choosing more fruits, vegetables, and whole grains is a great way to take care of your body and reduce your risk of obesity, diabetes, and other diet-related illnesses.

-Also, make sure to try one of D&C Market’s
+Also, make sure to ask for a

 If you are a store owner or customer and want to bring the HCSI to a store near you, e-mail email@example.com